sreimers/flattr/readme.txt

 Contributors: aphex3k
 Donate link: https://flattr.com/donation/give/to/der_michael
 Tags: flattr, donate, micropayments
-Requires at least: 3.0
+Requires at least: 3.3
-Tested up to: 3.2
+Tested up to: 3.3.1
 Stable tag: trunk

 This plugin allows you to easily add a Flattr button to your wordpress blog.
+The Button can appear on-site, as well as in your RSS/Atom Feed.
+Autosubmission will create a Flattr thing whenever you post a new entry.

 == Description ==